rbisdorff/Digraph3/docSphinx/tutorial.rst

     >>> total_size(g.gamma)/total_size(g)
     0.45

 About 103MB for *g* and 202MB for *g1*.
 The standard *Decimal* valued :code:`BipolarOutrankingDigraph` instance *g1* thus nearly doubles the memory occupation of the corresponding :code:`IntegerBipolarOutrankingDigraph` *g* instance (see Line 3 and 5 above).
 3/4 of this memory occupation is due to the *g.relation* (34%) and the *g.gamma* (45%) dictionaries.
 And these ratios quadratically grow with the digraph order.
-To limit the object sizes for really big outranking digraphs, we need to abandon the complete implementation of the adjancency table.
+To limit the object sizes for really big outranking digraphs, we need to abandon the complete implementation of adjancency tables and gamma functions.

 The sparse outranking digraph implementation